 Being a top-performing Product Manager in 2020 is not an easy task.

 A modern Product Manager is rather an artist who combines both brain sides while being armed with new and classic theories, certain psychological traits, and of course some decent education.
 But what is more of a challenge in the current digital landscape where competition is extremely fierce is the responsibility that this position implies.

 Not so long time ago, Product Managers (yes, Steve Jobs was one of them) relied on -allow me to say- some primitive tools which made it even more difficult for them to be efficient.

 These days, the main hardship of all Product Managers regarding their toolbox is what tools they exactly need.
 This is an issue that we -as a team- had in Useberry when we started our journey so we thought that it would be useful for you to share them.

 For your convenience, we divided the tools into 7 categories that we think the contemporary Product Manager needs.
-You will notice that some of these tools overlap but they were put at the category that they are focused on (Note that in the pricing we include only the premium pricing and not free trials).
+You will notice that some of these tools overlap but they were put in the category that they are focused on (Note that in the pricing we include only the premium pricing and not free trials).

 The categories are the following: